-As above, the Minimum Competency Code 2017 and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1) of the Minimum Competency Regulations 2017) (the Minimum Competency Regulations 2017)) replace the existing Minimum Competency

-Code 2011 with effect from 3 January 2018.
-The Minimum Competency Code 2017 and the Minimum Competency Regulations 2017 are together the 'Minimum Competency Framework'.
+As mentioned in subsection iii, the Minimum Competency Code 2017 and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1) of the Minimum Competency Regulations 2017 (the Minimum Competency Regulations 2017)) replaced the existing Minimum Competency Code 2011 with effect from 3 January 2018.
+The Minimum Competency Code 2017 and the Minimum Competency Regulations 2017 form the Minimum Competency Framework.

-The Minimum Competency Framework has been introduced to incorporate the implementation of the Insurance Distribution Directive (IDD), the Markets in Financial Instruments Directive II (MiFID II), the associated European Securities and Markets Authority (ESMA) Guidelines and the European (Consumer Mortgages Credit Agreements) Regulations 2016.
+The Minimum Competency Framework has been introduced to incorporate the implementation of the Insurance Distribution Directive (IDD), the Markets in Financial Instruments Directive II, the associated European Securities and Markets Authority Guidelines, and the European (Consumer Mortgages Credit Agreements) Regulations 2016.